jamie-harris36/calculator/README.md

 ### Project Goals

 #### **Project Purpose**
-A web-based calculator that allows users to input their annual salary, which will then display results on tax deductions, national insurance deductions and after tax (net) salary based on what amount the user inputs.
+A web-based calculator that allows users to input their annual salary, which will then display results on tax deductions, national insurance deductions and after-tax (net) salary based on what amount the user inputs.

 I would like to stress that I am not an accountant or a tax expert, and tax laws are very complicated, because of this these results won't always be 100% accurate.

 They should be taken as rough estimations of take-home pay for entertainment and educational purposes, and not fully relied on to the exact amount.
 With that being said, the rates and thresholds for both income tax and national insurance, as well as the personal allowance, are accuarate as of the financial year of 2024/25.

 #### **Client Goals**
-This calculator was built as my second milestone project on my Level 5 Diploma in Web Application Development [Code Institute](https://codeinstitute.net/) as part of my interactive frontend development modules, and my first project where use of JavaScript is essential.
+This calculator was built as my second milestone project on my Level 5 Diploma in Web Application Development by [Code Institute](https://codeinstitute.net/) as part of my interactive frontend development module, and my first project where use of JavaScript is essential.
 Because of this, I didn't have a specific client.

 However, to practice making my projects look professional, I treated this as a real-world application which could be used by banks or other financial institutes.
 This clients goals would be:
 * Engaging users with interactivity and providing them with a rough estimate on the users tax deductions and take-home pay.